Disruption - The key theme in 2016

 In the case of virtual reality, despite a miniscule addressable market of VR headsets (though it should be noted that Oculus Rift, PlayStation VR, and HTC Vive will all be joining Samsung Gear VR in early 2016), no standards, high production costs, and lack of a business model, many media companies are throwing caution to the wind and moving aggressively to embrace virtual reality.

-Not every household in the U.S. is going to subscriber to Netflix, or any SVOD service for that matter.
-With 56 per cent of broadband households in the U.S. already subscribing to one or more SVOD services we are on the back side of the SVOD adoption curve.
-Further limiting growth are the 6 per cent of broadband subscribers that use someone else’s SVOD subscription, negating the need for them to pay for a subscription.
-Increasingly SVOD providers in the U.S. will have to grow their subscriber bases by either convincing existing Netflix, Amazon, Hulu or HBO Now subscribers to switch services or get them to subscribe to an additional SVOD service.
+Not every household in the U.S. is going to subscribe to Netflix, or any SVOD service for that matter.
+With 56 per cent of broadband households in the U.S. already subscribing to one or more SVOD services, we are on the back side of the SVOD adoption curve.
+Further limiting growth is the fact that 6 per cent of broadband subscribers use someone else’s SVOD subscription, negating the need for them to pay for one themselves.
+Increasingly, SVOD providers in the U.S. will have to grow their subscriber bases by either convincing existing Netflix, Amazon, Hulu or HBO Now subscribers to switch services or get them to subscribe to an additional SVOD service.

 Ad blocking is not new, for years those technically sophisticated enough could utilise ad blocking software.
 What’s changed is that ad blocking has gone mainstream.
 According to Adobe and Pagefair, ad blocking cost advertisers $21.8 billion in lost revenue globally in 2015, and will nearly double in 2016.
 Compounding advertisers’ ad-blocking woes is Apple’s decision to allow ad-blocking plug-ins for its mobile Safari web browser and now Mozilla’s release of a new ad-blocking app called Focus by Firefox specifically designed for the iPhone and iPad.